 {% endfor %}

-WhenarchivesThe loop executes normally when the list is not empty; ifarchivesit is empty, then{% empty %}the content between them will be displayed, providing the user with a friendly feedback.
+WhenarchivesThe loop continues as usual when the list is not empty; ifarchivesIf it is empty, then{% empty %}the content between them will be displayed, providing the user with a friendly feedback.

-You may want the list data to be displayed in a specific order.forLoop supportreversed(Reverse) andsorted(Sorted) modifier:
+You may wish to display the list data in a specific order.forLoop supportreversed(Reverse) andsorted(Sort) modifier:

 This allows you to easily control the display logic of content, such as the latest content at the top, or sorted by views from high to low.

-When designing tables or lists, we often need to implement alternating row styles (such as different background colors).cycleTags can help you output preset values in order during each loop:
+When designing tables or lists, we often need to implement alternating row styles (such as different background colors).cycleTags can help you output preset values in order each time during the loop:

 {% for item in archives %}